“Imitation is the sincerest form of flattery.”

 Coming up with post-click landing page design ideas that persuade visitors can be tough because even the smallest details can substantially impact your conversion rates.
 That’s why it’s perfectly acceptable — suggested, actually — to look at others for post-click landing page inspiration.

 Take your favorite ideas from this article and start creating professional post-click landing pages with Instapage for every one of your offers.
-Our designer-friendly platform and 100% customizable templates allow you to lower your cost of customer acquisition and maximize ROI from ad spend.
+Sign up for an Instapage Enterprise demo today.